 For dog walkers

 Bring your pup for a tranquil walk around part of the 14-mile Dorena Lake loop, where the bright blue reservoir sparkles amidst rolling green hills.
-About 30 miles south of the city, the lakeside trail is busy with water sports in the summer but in the winter, a secret spot for hikers and mountain bikers.
+About 30 miles south of the city, the lakeside trail is busy with water sports in the summer but in the winter, it’s a secret spot for hikers and mountain bikers.

 For ecology lovers